Water line replacement frequency

 Inspect Water Lines

-Regularly inspect your home's water lines for signs of wear, corrosion, or leaks.
-This can help you identify potential issues before they become major problems.
+Regularly check your home's water lines for signs of corrosion, leaks, or other damage.
+This can help you identify issues before they become major problems.

 2. 2